 Internal comms is marketing to employees

 Marketers take a brand proposition and market it to target customers.
-Internal comms teams can do the same with the business strategy and market that to employees.
+The role of Internal comms is to do the same with the business strategy and market that to employees.

 For example, marketing professionals create a range of content to engage customers.
 Some content will be created to raise brand awareness and will focus on selling the brand to customers, not specific products.
 While product marketing content, designed specifically to promote a product or service, will also reflect the brand identity, values etc.